-Real estate valuations are essential for property investors, home buyers, and sellers, as well as others.
+A real estate valuation is essential for property investors, home buyers, sellers, and others.
 Why is this the case?
 Because they ensure buyers don’t overpay, sellers are not undersold, lenders are provided with the information needed to approve loans, real estate court disputes are settled fairly, and much more.
-Also, although properties in an area may be similar, there are many factors that can set them apart financially, and that’s when an appraisal is needed to generate the true value of a piece of real estate.
+Also, although properties in an area may be similar, there are many factors that can set them apart financially, and that’s when a property valuation is needed to generate the true value of a piece of real estate.

-Let’s dive into the rest of this article to learn more about real estate valuation and the three methods used to calculate a property’s value – the cost approach, sales comparison approach, and the income capitalization approach.
+Let’s dive into the rest of this article to learn more about the valuation of real estate where three methods are used to calculate a property’s worth – the cost approach, sales comparison approach, and the income capitalization approach.

-For those seeking an answer to “what is valuation in real estate?”, first, know that the phrase real estate valuation is also referred to as an appraisal.
-Second, a real estate valuation or appraisal is an assessment conducted on a piece of property through a specific method of calculation that determines its value.
+For those seeking an answer to the question, “What is valuation in real estate?”
+A real estate valuation, sometimes called an appraisal, is an assessment conducted on a piece of property through a specific method of calculation that determines its value.

-A real estate valuation is typically performed by an experienced professional, and hired by someone who is in need of an accurate value appraisement of a personal, or investment home, as well as a commercial building.
+A valuation such as this is typically performed by an experienced professional, and hired by someone who is in need of an accurate value appraisement of a personal, or investment home, as well as a commercial building.
 There are many elements that determine the value of a property, this can include location, renovations, the size of the lot the property rests on, economic trends, as well as a variety of other factors.
-When the valuation is completed, a formal report that details the appraisal is typically generated.
+When the valuation is completed, a formal report is typically generated.

-A real estate valuation can be requested for various reasons – from investment purchasing decisions, business and legal matters, to financial requirements.
-Additionally, different property types are in need of a valuation, this would include residential personal property, residential rental real estate, and commercial properties.
+An official valuation can be requested for various reasons – from investment purchasing decisions to business and legal matters to financial requirements.
+Additionally, different property types often need a valuation.
+This would include residential personal property and residential rental real estate, and there are those who may need a commercial real estate valuation too.

-Here are just a few reasons why each property would be in need of an appraisal:
+Here are just a few reasons why a personal home or investment property would be in need of a real estate valuation:

-- Appraisals are used to assist real estate agents and homeowners in determining selling or buying prices.
+- Valuations are used to assist real estate agents and homeowners in determining selling or buying prices.

-- Often used by insurance agents to establish the price to rebuild, set prices for adequate homeowners insurance coverage, and to settle a dispute when the homeowner does not agree with the loss settlement.
+- They’re often used by insurance agents to establish the price to rebuild, set prices for adequate homeowners insurance coverage, and to settle disputes when the homeowner does not agree with the loss settlement.

-- House appraisals are used to determine or attempt to lower gift inheritance taxes.
+- House valuations are used to determine or attempt to lower gift inheritance taxes.

 - Used often by underwriters to settle on a value of security for home mortgage loans.

-- Real estate valuations are needed for court disputes in divorce proceedings, eminent domain cases, and more.
+- A real estate property valuation is often needed in court disputes during divorce proceedings, eminent domain cases, and more.

 - To estimate the value of a potential rental property to assess if it’s a worthy investment piece.